ucsb-cs156/w24/lab/team02.md

 * A Java class that is annotated with `@Entity`; each instance of this class represents a single row in the database table.
 Name should be a singular noun.
 Add the file in the same directory/package as the other `@Entity` classes.
 * A Java class that is annotated with `@Repository`; each instance of this class represents a database table.
 Name should be the Entity name followed by `Repository`.
 Add the file in the same directory/package as the other `@Repository` classes.

+In addition, you'll need to add a `database migration` file in order to create the table in the database.
+This is done by adding a file in the directory `src/main/resources/db/migration/changes` that describes the changes to the database.

 There is more information in the sections below as well as on the Kanban Board issues themselves to guide you through the process.

 ### What is an `@Entity` class?

 Every database table starts with an `@Entity class that defines what one row of the table contains.

 For the most part think of it as a "plain old java object" that just has the basic features of a class:
 * private data members for each field (column)